 Adding an extra dwelling unit to your home in Toronto has its fair share of benefits, from increasing property value to filling a housing gap.
 However, building a secondary suite remains an intensive process that needs careful research, planning, and strict construction requirements.
 It might be tempting to cut corners to save time, but going through legitimate channels and permits from the start will help avoid bottlenecks and delays later.

-In Part 3 of our guides series on secondary suites in Toronto, we’ll explain why it’s crucial to have a valid building permit and the penalties you may face if you forgo the legal steps.
+In this guide, we’ll explain why it’s crucial to have a valid building permit and the penalties you may face if you forgot the legal steps.

 Why should you have a building permit for secondary suites?